 Zofran is now available as an inexpensive generic and continues to be prescribed regularly for pregnant women suffering from morning sickness.
-The Jere Beasley Report describes recent studies that have linked in utero exposure to Zofran with an increased risk of birth defects.
+Recent studies have linked in utero exposure to Zofran with an increased risk of birth defects.
 Two studies have shown a doubling of the risk of certain congenital heart defects in babies whose mothers took Zofran early in pregnancy.
 A third study showed a doubling of the risk of cleft palate for babies whose mothers took Zofran.

 * * *

 Lawyers in our firm’s Mass Torts Section continue to investigate cases involving children born with a heart defect or cleft palate after in utero exposure to Zofran.
 If you would like more information about this litigation, or if you or someone you know has had a family member who suffered from a congenital heart defect or cleft palate as a result of prenatal Zofran exposure, contact Roger Smith or Liz Eiland, lawyers in our firm’s Mass Torts Section, at 800-898-2034 or by email at Roger.Smith@beasleyallen.com or Liz.Eiland@beasleyallen.com.